Preview: The 2019 Majors

 U.S. Open at Pebble Beach Golf Links (June 13-16)

 One of the most beautiful courses on the planet hosts this year’s U.S. Open and all eyes will be on Brooks Koepka, the two-time defending U.S. Open champion.
 Koepka has that rare blend of sheer power off the tee, superb distance control with his irons and a crafty touch around the greens.
 Whether you’re lucky enough to attend in person or watch on television, the overwhelming visual appeal of the course makes it a joy to watch.
 Now, when you add in the pressure and prestige of a Major, it makes it even more dynamic.
 Top contenders will be Dustin Johnson, Tiger Woods, Jordan Spieth and Justin Thomas.

 Open Championship at Royal Portrush (July 18-21)

 The 148th Open played at the Dunluce Course at Royal Portrush is Northern Ireland is special as the Open has not been played in Ireland since 1951 and it’s only the second time in its history to be hosted outside of England and Scotland.
 A Harry Colt masterpiece that he redesigned in 1932, it sits on a rocky promontory that juts into the Atlantic Ocean.
 It’s named after the ruined Dunluce Castle that stands sentry over the course.
-The sentimental favorite to win is native son Rory McIlory who grew up near Belfast and has played the Dunluce frequently and he once shot a 61 on the course in 2005.
+Tiger Woods will certainly be considered a favorite to win, however, the sentimental favorite for the local citizenry is native son Rory McIlory who grew up near Belfast and has played the Dunluce frequently.
+He once shot a 61 on the course in 2005.
 Other betting favorites include Dustin Johnson, Justin Rose and Jordan Spieth.